kateBea/Renderer/README.md

 I've included the complete source code.

-This is still a work in progress and is till a buggy.
+This is still a work in progress and is still somewhat buggy.
 On Linux you may miss some OpenGL library files that need to be linker, a small setup script was provided [here](/setup) to get those.
 The project requires also the following tools to build and run: